Table of Contents[Hide][Show]

 - Digestive enzymes

-Food enzymes are found naturally in raw food, and help with joint health, arterial health and immune system function.
-Eat more fruits and vegetables, and you’ll receive more food enzymes automatically.
+Food enzymes are present in raw food and help with joint health, arterial health, and immune system function.
+Eat more fruits and vegetables to automatically receive more food enzymes.

 Digestive enzymes aid in the digestive process.
 These enzymes are vital to the digestive system’s function.
 There are eight primary digestive enzymes that help break down different food groups: